riga/tfdeploy/docs/index.rst

 .. py:attribute:: IMPL_NUMPY

-   Implementation type for ops that merely rely on numpy (the default).
+   Implementation type for ops that use numpy (the default).

 .. py:attribute:: IMPL_SCIPY

-   Implementation type for ops that also use scipy.
+   Implementation type for ops that use scipy.

 .. py:attribute:: HAS_SCIPY